ajavamind/Processing-Sketch-Chatbot/README.md

 The Processing IDE, Integrated Development Environment, is a Processing sketchbook for PDE sketches with code editor, debugger, and run execution capabilities.

 ## Background
-I'm a retired software engineer using Processing (since 2010) for my personal camera, photography, photo and generative art projects.
+I'm a retired software engineer who has been using Processing since 2010 for my personal camera, photography, photo and generative art projects.
+Typically I write small sketches, but some of my projects require a lot of code.

 To learn more about the AI and machine learning revolution going on now, I wrote this Processing sketch code assistant Chatbot using Java API calls to OpenAI.org Large Language Model (LLM).
 My chatbot application can be modified for other chatbot application uses besides programming code.
 Custom instruction prompts can be used and added to tailor the chatbot for particular needs and design areas.